jourquin/Nodus/test/README.md

   worker with four; closes links to exercise rerouting and unreachable demand; and repeats an assignment to detect accumulated flows or duplicate outputs.
 Only project inputs and presentation callbacks are supplied by the fixture.
 See the reference case below.
+- `EquilibriumAssignmentIntegrationTest`: complete Frank-Wolfe and successive-averages assignments on parallel routes with an independently calculated equilibrium.
+Checks convergence metadata, iteration limits, uncongested convergence, flow conservation, saved paths, and agreement between serial and concurrent Frank-Wolfe runs.
+- `IncrementalAssignmentIntegrationTest`: independently calculated increments and route choices as congestion changes, conservation, serial/concurrent agreement, repeated runs, and equivalence to all-or-nothing assignment when using one increment.
+- `ServiceRoutingIntegrationTest`: real service SQL definitions through virtual-network generation and assignment.
+Checks ordered links including a repeated-link detour, boarding/alighting only at stops, through travel, transfer permissions, and waiting/transfer costs using the destination service's frequency.
+Edits to stops and frequencies must affect the next assignment without retaining previous outputs.
+- `ODReaderIntegrationTest`: real SQL demand loading, duplicate aggregation, separate groups/destinations/classes/departure times, reordered columns, static versus timed loading, SQL selection, excluded invalid trips, empty selections, and changed demand on a fresh network.
+Source rows and the project connection are preserved.
+Includes a regression for an empty selection incorrectly marking class zero as having demand.
 - `SQLConsoleExportTest`: real CSV/CSVH, DBF, XLS and XLSX exports; cancelling or accepting direct overwrites; new outputs; loaded scripts, pasted batches, variable definitions and `runBatch()`; restoring confirmation after a script; and execution